kerberos-io/factory/kubernetes/README.md

     kubectl create namespace kerberos-factory

-This namespace will later be used to deploy the relevant services for Kerberos Vault.
+This namespace will later be used to deploy the relevant services for Kerberos Factory.

 ### Helm

-Next we will install a couple of dependencies which are required for Kerberos Vault. [**Helm**](https://helm.sh/) is a package manager for Kubernetes, it helps you to set up services more easily (this could be a MQTT broker, a database, etc).
+Next we will install a couple of dependencies which are required for Kerberos Factory. [**Helm**](https://helm.sh/) is a package manager for Kubernetes, it helps you to set up services more easily (this could be a MQTT broker, a database, etc).
 Instead of writing yaml files for every service we need, we use so-called Charts (libraries), that you can reuse and configure the, with the appropriate settings.

 Use one of the preferred OS package managers to install the Helm client: